mrclay/Elgg-shib_auth/README.md

 ## Setup

  1. Place this folder in `<elgg_path>/mod`
- 2. Make a custom configuration class for your site based on Shib/DefaultConfig.php.
-This must extend Shib_AbstractConfig (or Shib_DefaultConfig).
-Take a look at Shib/AbstractConfig.php to get an idea of what hooks are available during the login & logout processes, and Shib.php to see in what order they're called.
+ 2. Make a custom configuration class for your site by extending the Shib_DefaultConfig class (which implements Shib_IConfig).
+The default methods should give you an idea of what hooks are available during the login & logout processes, and see the Shib_Core class to see in what order they're called.

-    You'll definitely need to customize getRegistationDetails() and sniffUsername() so they return the right keys from $_SERVER.
+    You'll definitely need to override getRegistationDetails() and getShibUsername() so they return the right keys from $_SERVER.

- 3. Edit config.php so that the function shibAuth_getConfigObject() creates and returns your site's configuration object.
+ 3. Edit config.php so that the function shib_auth_get_config() creates and returns your site's configuration object.
- 4. Send Shibboleth users to `<elgg_URL>/mod/shib_auth/` to log in or register, and to `<elgg_URL>/mod/shib_auth/logout.php` to log out.
+ 4. Send Shibboleth users to `<elgg_URL>/shib_auth/login` to log in or register, and to `<elgg_URL>/shib_auth/logout` to log out.
  5. You should probably recommend upon logging out that the user completely exit their browser.
 Otherwise they may remain logged in at the shibboleth IdP site.

 ### TODO